High School Tours

 We have variety of hands-on physical resources for use by every age group.
 Beginning the study of each anatomical region by introducing the skeletal system provides students with an important foundation, and our extensive human bone collection is a great place to start.

-- Visitors can catch a glimpse of the research and development projects being conducted in our labs.
-Our researchers explore applications for cutting-edge technologies such as augmented reality and 3D printing, as well as promising new tools such as the Microsoft Kinect motion sensor, the Oculus Rift virtual reality headset, and the zSpace holographic workstation.
+Visitors can catch a glimpse of the research and development projects being conducted in our labs.
+Our researchers explore applications for technologies such as augmented reality, 3D printing, and the HTC Vive virtual reality system.
 Research areas include affordable prosthetics design, creation of interactive anatomy education resources, and the application of visual-spatial skills in various medical specialties.
 R&D demonstrations available by special arrangement only.